What Interested Parties Can Request

 When the Conservator Needs Guidance

 The statute also works in the other direction.
-A conservator who is uncertain about their duties can petition the court for instructions.
-This is an important safeguard.
-Rather than guessing and risking a mistake, the conservator can get clear direction from the court before acting.
+A conservator unsure about their duties can ask the court for instructions.
+This means they get clear direction before acting.

-After proper notice and a hearing, the court can issue whatever instructions or orders it considers appropriate.
-If a surety on the conservator's bond wants to be released from future liability, they can apply to the court through a process similar to the one used for personal representative bonds under section 14-3604.
+After proper notice and a hearing, the court can issue any orders it finds fitting.
+A surety on the bond can also apply to end future liability.
+The court handles that release through a process like the one for personal representative bonds.